SaschaHeyer/Io-Annotation-Documentation/documentation/datasets.md

 # Datasets

-A dataset is the parent of your data and contains everything which is related to your data.
+A dataset is the parent of your data and contains everything related to your data.
 I

 The dataset overview shows all of your datasets ordered by creation date.
 If you are new your dataset list is empty.

 ![datasets](../images/dataset-datasets.png)

-The annotation type depends which sort of machine learning problem you want to solve.
+The annotation type depends on which sort of machine learning problem you want to solve.

 ## Create dataset
 A dataset consists of a name, type and optional a description.